All Episodes

 How are you today?

-We are in a Vietnam type war for the simple fact that the politicians are wanting to run it.
+We are in a Vietnam-type war for the simple fact that the politicians are wanting to run it.

-Um I was rather young during Vietnam, but my understanding of it is that the politicians basically came through with the idea we couldn't cross the 38th parallel, and they wanted to control the war, just as they're trying to do nowadays.
+I was rather young during Vietnam, but my understanding of it is that the politicians basically came through with the idea we couldn't cross the 38th parallel, and they wanted to control the war, just as they're trying to do nowadays.

 You are absolutely right.

-And uh the way I look at it, the politicians want to control the war, and I always thought that it was the military's job to run the wars.
+And the way I look at it, the politicians want to control the war, and I always thought that it was the military's job to run the wars.

-But you're you're exactly right.
+But you're exactly right.

-What Senators Kennedy and Byrd and all those other Democrats are doing when they uh interview and question Rumsfeld is is to basically say, you're doing it wrong, uh, you're doing it wrong, and the the implication is the inference is they could do it better.
+What Senators Kennedy and Byrd and all those other Democrats are doing when they interview and question Rumsfeld is to basically say, you're doing it wrong.

-I realize that, and I my personal opinion is if they think they can do it better, why haven't they?
+And my personal opinion is if they think they can do it better, why haven't they?

 No.